d-i/ember-devise-simple-auth/README.md

 `config/initializers/authenticator.js` - Injects the authenticator into your routes & controllers so you have access to the signed-in state anywhere you are!

-`config/initializers/csrf.js` - jQuery ajax response handler that reads new CSRF tokens handed in from devise (see [companion gem][companion_gem]).
+`config/initializers/csrf.js` - jQuery ajax response handler that reads new CSRF tokens handed in from devise (see [companion gem](#install-gem-for-server-side-support)).

 `config/initializers/session-route.js` - Adds a route named "session" to your app's router.
-The path defaults to `/sign-in` but [is configurable][configurable].
+The path defaults to `/sign-in` but [is configurable](#configuring).

 `config/plugin.js` - The main file that loads the plugin.
 Extends the base `Ember.Route` with some auth-related action handlers.
 Extends `Ember.Controller` with properties for signed-in state.